-You Have the Right to be Safe from Sexually Abusive Behavior
+You have the right to be Safe from Sexually Abusive Behavior.

-The Federal Bureau of Prisons has a zero tolerance policy against sexual abuse.
+The Federal Bureau of Prisons has a zero tolerance policy against sexual abuse and sexual harassment.
 While you are incarcerated, no one has the right to pressure you to engage in sexual acts.

-You do not have to tolerate sexually abusive behavior or pressure to engage in unwanted sexual behavior from another inmate or a staff member.
+You do not have to tolerate sexually abusive/ harassing behavior or pressure to engage in unwanted sexual behavior from another inmate or a staff member.
 Regardless of your age, size, race, ethnicity, gender or sexual orientation, you have the right to be safe from sexually abusive behavior.

-What Can You Do To Prevent Sexually Abusive Behavior
+What Can You Do To Prevent Sexually Abusive Behavior?